technojam/deepfake_project/README.md

 2. Code
 3. Suggestions

-## Proposed techniques to be used:
+## Technologies to be used:
-1.
+1. Python
+2. Machine Learning
+3. Deep learning
+4. Docker
+5. AWS

 # How to contribute to this project?